VirgilSecurity/virgil-sdk-x/Docs/quickstart.md

 //...
 ```

-## Step 4.
+## Step 6.
 Verify and Decrypt
 We are making sure the data came from the declared sender by verifying his signature using his Virgil Card from Public Keys Service.
-In case of success we are decrypting the letter using the recipient's private key.
+In case of success we are decrypting the message using the recipient's private key.

 ###### Objective-C
 ```objective-c